 Adults are protected for two years after the vaccination, children require more regular boosters and may need to take three doses of the cholera vaccine to be fully protected.

 According to the World Health Organisation, there are roughly 3–5 million cholera cases and 100,000–120,000 deaths worldwide due to cholera every year.
 A cholera vaccine provides protection from the infection and is 85% effective.
 The vaccination is particularly important for people travelling to remote regions as well as aid workers and medical professionals working in cholera areas.

 Cholera is caused by an infection with vibrio cholerae bacteria.
 Although improvements to the sanitation system and an improved knowledge of personal hygiene have eradicated cholera in large parts of Europe, the illness is still present in many countries.
 Cholera bacteria spread through contaminated food and water, as well as contact with faeces.
-Cholera is not commonly passed from one person to another.
+Cholera is not commonly passed directly from one person to another.

 How is cholera transmitted?

 Cholera is transmitted via contaminated water and food stuffs.
 A very important step in preventing infection is to be in control of what you eat and where your drinking water comes from.
 The safest option is bottled water.
-Alternatively, you can boil water to make it safe to drink.
+Alternatively, you can boil water and use a filter or purification tablets to make it safe to drink.
 While staying in a cholera area, you need to take particular care to wash your hands regularly, especially before touching food.
 You should cook all food well before you eat your meal while it is still hot (or keep it refrigerated afterwards).
 The nurses at our travel clinics are happy to advise you about the cholera vaccine and give you tips on how to stay healthy while travelling.